African health official blasts 'terrible' vaccine inequality

 Africa's 54 countries now have a total of more than 2.3 million confirmed infections, including 100,000 in the past week.

-“Clearly the second wave is here, no doubt,” Nkengasong said.
-He called this“a pivotal moment in the history of our continent” with Africa's development in the balance.
+“Clearly the second wave is here, no doubt,” the Africa CDC director said.
+He called this “a pivotal moment in the history of our continent” with development in the balance.

 As he spoke, the World Trade Organization was meeting in Geneva on a request by South Africa and India to waive some intellectual property rules to allow for faster, easier access to COVID-19 vaccines around the world.